 If you are not familiar with domain names or do not want to learn more about them, something to consider is a free subdomain

-public/).
-Then Netlify simply uploads all files under this directory to its servers.
+. as the publish directory instead).
+Then Netlify simply uploads all files under this directory to its servers without rebuilding your website.

 You can add